TanjaKec/repro_research/content/day3/RMarkdown/_index.en.markdown

 Open the `RMarkdown4RR.Rproj` file.
 Once you get RStudio up and running for the given project click on the "R/script1.R" file. 👏👏👏

-The question we have now is: Can we put this into a document or a presentation?
+The question we have now is: Can we put this into a document or a presentation? 🤔 Of course we can, but we need to learn how to do it. 🤓

 ### Starting with RMarkdown